HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 The Matlab version of the package can be found [here](https://github.com/rsaggio87/LeaveOutTwoWay).

-## Summary of Latest Version of Executable
+## Summary of Executable's Latest Version

 * By default, the code runs a leave-out correction by leaving a match out as opposed to leaving an observation out.
 See Matlab's [vignette](https://github.com/rsaggio87/LeaveOutTwoWay/blob/master/doc/VIGNETTE.pdf) for details.
 * New, optimized, random projection algorithm for calculation of the statistical leverages which scale extremely well to large datasets.